epilocal/newsliner/README.md

 # Newsliner

-A Newsletter-first theme for [Ghost](http://github.com/tryghost/ghost/) brought to you by [Epilocal](https://www.epilocal.com/).
+Newsliner is a newsletter-first theme for [Ghost](http://github.com/tryghost/ghost/) brought to you by [Epilocal](https://www.epilocal.com/).
 This is the development version of Newsliner - if you're just looking to download the latest release, you can get it from [here](https://www.epilocal.com/products/free-ghost-theme/).

-If you have any questions or need support, you can contact the development team at https://www.epilocal.com/contact/ or raise an issue on Github here: [releases](https://github.com/epilocal/newsliner/issues)
+If you have any questions or need support, you can contact the development team at https://www.epilocal.com/contact/ or raise an issue on Github [here](https://github.com/epilocal/newsliner/issues)

 &nbsp;